ayassou/Projects-AI-ML/README.md

 ## Projects

-These are the projects I did during my training on Coursera about ML and AI.
+Here are the ML and AI projects I had worked on.